tienhuat/dbversion/README.md

 It will also generate a SHA1 hash of the dbversion report.

+For sample reports, refer to dbversion_report.txt and dbversion_hash.txt.

 Currently it only support MySQL database (mysql_dbversion.py and mysql_main.py) and MS SQL (mssql_dbversion.py and mssql_main.py).